This position has been filled

-Whitehall Resources are currently looking for a User Researcher based in Lancashire for an initial 6 month contract.
+Whitehall Resources are currently looking for a User Researcher located in Manchester for an initial 3 Month Contract.

 User Researchers plan, design and carry out research activities to develop an understanding of the citizens who use governments digital products and services.
 They also share research insights to inform improvements to user experiences.

 The Core Purposes of User Research is to: